 Switch is the Prague Civil Society Centre’s grant scheme for tech solutions to social issues across Eastern Europe and Central Asia.

 It is designed for anybody with an idea that uses technology to transform their society, spread their message, push for change or improve their community.

-We are currently welcoming applications for funding under the first ever Switch scheme, and are looking to kick-start new ideas, turn prototypes into projects, and help civic tech initiatives scale-up.
+Switch looks to kick-start new ideas, turn prototypes into projects, and help civic tech initiatives scale-up.

 Sketches created by Medialab.am